shred/acme4j/src/doc/docs/usage/advanced.md

 ## Domain Pre-Authorization

-It is possible to pro-actively authorize a domain, without ordering a certificate yet.
+It is possible to proactively authorize a domain, without ordering a certificate yet.
 This can be useful to find out what challenges are requested by the CA to authorize a domain.
 It may also help to speed up the ordering process, as already completed authorizations do not need to be completed again when ordering the certificate in the near future.

 ```java
 Account account = ... // your Account object